rtbrick/bngblaster/docsrc/sources/access/pppoe.rst

 This chapter refers to RFC 2153 PPP vendor extensions.

-Per default, all LCP vendor-specific requests will be rejected sending a LCP code-reject message.
+Per default, all LCP vendor-specific requests will be rejected by sending an LCP code-reject message.
 With the LCP option ``ignore-vendor-specific`` enabled in the configuration, those messages will be ignored as required to emulate different CPE behaviors.